 Rebuilding Trust After Narcissistic Abuse

-Surviving a narcissistic relationship can leave deep scars, especially when it comes to trust.
-You may feel anxious, hypervigilant, or even afraid of trusting again.
-After all, someone you once believed in may have manipulated, gaslighted, or betrayed you.
+Getting out of a narcissistic relationship can profoundly affect your ability to trust.
+You might feel anxious, on edge, or scared to trust again because someone you cared about may have manipulated, gaslighted, or betrayed you.

-But trust isn’t about blindly believing in others; it’s about learning to trust wisely.
-It’s about rebuilding self-trust, setting clear boundaries, and recognising who is truly safe.
-Most importantly, it’s about believing in yourself again.
+Trust doesn’t mean believing everyone without question.
+It means learning to trust carefully, rebuilding your confidence, setting clear boundaries, and knowing who is safe.
+Most of all, it’s about believing in yourself again.

 Why Trust Feels Impossible After Narcissistic Abuse

-Betrayal rewires your brain – When someone repeatedly deceives you, your mind begins to associate trust with danger.
+Betrayal can change how your brain works.
+If someone keeps deceiving you, your mind may start to link trust with danger.

-Gaslighting made you doubt yourself – You may have been conditioned to ignore your instincts and second-guess your reality.
+Gaslighting can make you doubt yourself.
+You might have learned to ignore your instincts and question your own reality.

-Healing from this trauma isn’t about forcing yourself to trust; it’s about rebuilding it safely, step by step.
+Healing from this kind of trauma isn’t about forcing yourself to trust.
+It’s about slowly rebuilding trust in a safe way, one step at a time.

 How to Rebuild Trust in Yourself and Others